maxplomer/volt-tutorial/README.md

 And is divided into:

 Initial setup and deployment
- - dev environment, linking to github with desktop app
+ - Dev environment, Linking to github with desktop app
- - deployment on aws/heroku, discussion of safari glitch with heroku-volt deployment
+ - Deployment on aws/heroku, Discussion of safari glitch with heroku-volt deployment
  - Using cloud mongo (compose.io) or local mongo database

 Building the app
- - general use of Volt framework
+ - General use of Volt framework
- - adding Ratchet mobile css framework to volt
+ - Adding Ratchet mobile css framework to volt

 #Initial setup and deployment
 ### Dev Environment (for macbook, window and linux will differ) and Initial App Creation